pros and cons of hydroponics

 2. Initial Investment

-The hydroponics market is expected to grow from $9 billion to $16 billion in the next five years, so there is certainly an opportunity for investors to consider vertical farming as a viable operation.
-In traditional agriculture, is it hard for new and beginning farmers to get started, as many face difficulties with land access and infrastructure investments.
+The hydroponics market is expected to grow from $9 billion to $16 billion in the next five years, so there is certainly an opportunity for investors to consider vertical farming viable.
+In conventional agriculture, it is hard for beginner farmers to get started, as many face difficulties with land access and infrastructure investments.
 However, getting into hydroponics is not necessarily any easier or cheaper.
-Despite a growing market, the initial investment in hydroponic systems is steep, especially on a commercial scale.
-For this reason, many of the largest growers are established agriculture corporations that already have capital in place.
-The initial investment limits profitable hydroponic operations to a few large farms, making it tricky for smaller growers to enter the market.
+Why?
+Despite a growing market, the initial investment in hydroponic systems is still a disavantage of hydroponics.

 3. Organic Debate